mjbellantoni/formtastic-bootstrap/README.md

  * More -- See if I'm making sure the Bootstrap classes are present.
 * Documentation
 * Refactor :boolean to use common "choices" code (if possible.)
+* Boostrap
+  * Ask why they use 'inline-inputs' class instead of a fieldset tag.

 ## Copyright